robertoreale/virtuoso-dba/manuscript/README.md

         dba_recyclebin;

-## For each tablespace T, find the probability of segments in T to be smaller than or equal to a given size.
+## For each tablespace T, find the probability of segments in T to be smaller than or equal to a given size

 *Keywords*: probability distributions, logical storage